 Viewing facilities are not available and funeral services cannot be held at VA national cemeteries, but a final committal service may be performed.
-For safety reasons, these committal services are held in committal shelters located away from the gravesite.
-Committal sservices are generally 20 minutes in length which includes the time needed for rendering of military honors.
+For safety reasons, these services are held in committal shelters located away from the gravesite.
+Committal services are generally 20 minutes in length which includes the time needed for rendering of military honors.
 Burial will take place following the committal service.

 Floral arrangements may accompany the casket or urn from the committal shelter and will be placed on the grave after burial.
 You may view your national cemetery's floral policy by visiting their website.

-All veterans interred at a national cemetery are eligible for a headstone or marker.
+All Veterans interred at a national cemetery are eligible for a headstone or marker.
 It normally takes less than 60 days following a burial for the headstone or marker to be completed and in place.
 A headstone or marker will be ordered by cemetery personnel upon inscription approval by the next of kin and a burial flag will be provided.

 Upright headstones are standard in most national cemeteries, however, some have both upright headstone and flat marker sections and in some cases above ground columbarium niches for cremated remains.
 Be sure to discuss these options with the cemetery representative prior to burial.

 The same procedures are followed if the Veteran's eligible spouse or dependent predeceases the Veteran.
 In most cases, one gravesite is provided for the burial of all eligible family members and a single headstone or marker is provided.
 When both spouses are Veterans, two gravesites and two headstones or markers may be provided if requested.